Do you have dogs for sale or offer dogs for adoption?

 The adoption fees are different depending on the shelter.
 Please see contact us

 The hours are different depending on the location of the shelter.
-Please see our contact details and opening hours.
+Please see our contact details and opening hours

 You come in and have a look at the dogs available for adoption.
 An animal attendant will walk you through and you'll get a chance to interact with the dog.
 Once you've chosen a dog, you go through into the vet clinic, fill in an adoption agreement and questionnaire, then come back into the office and pay.
 The whole process takes between 30 minutes and 1 hour.

 I've seen a dog I'm interested in on the website.
 What do i do next?

 We are happy to assist you if you have your heart set on a particular pet.
 Please call our adoption team for more information on 9329 2755 with the Animal ID handy.